Is Job Hunting Really a Numbers Game?

 Tired of playing the numbers game?
 Ready to take your networking skills to the next level and be able to find jobs that are the right fit for you?

-Join the ICAway Talent Platform to learn how to build your new network in the U.S. and build a career brand that draws recruiters to you
+Join the ICAway Talent Platform to learn how to get closer to your dream jobs in the US.

 About Coach Kwan